bcidmora/Expected-energy-levels/README.md

 # Expected energy levels

 To run this script, the following libraries are needed:

     + pylatex
     + numpy
     + os
     + matplotlib
+    + Colin's expected energy levels for the E250

 These scripts are organized as:

 ** expected_energy_levels.py **